Stowbtsy-Naliboki Group: Preparations for Operation Tempest

-In April 1944, the Home Army command conceived the idea of independently liberating Vilnius.
+In April 1944, the Home Army command conceived the idea of seizing Vilnius before Soviet re-occupation.
 Operation Ostra Brama was to involve combined forces from the Vilnius and Nowogródek districts.
 However, due to the considerable distance between Baranavichy and Vilnius, and the presence of numerous German garrisons and strong Soviet partisan units between the two cities, the Nowogródek District command did not foresee using the units of Inspectorate C in this battle.
-A different opinion on this matter was held by one of the authors of the Vilnius liberation plan, Major Maciej Kalenkiewicz, codenamed Kotwicz (commander of the Nadniemen Group).
+A different opinion on this matter was held by one of the authors of the operation's plan, Major Maciej Kalenkiewicz, codenamed Kotwicz (commander of the Nadniemen Group).
 During a briefing held around Lidów on June 17, he informed Lieutenant Kula that he intended to use the units of the Stowbtsy Group in Operation Ostra Brama.
 When Kula indicated that the group would not be able to break through on its own to the vicinity of Vilnius, Kotwicz promised to facilitate the integration of Góra's soldiers with the main forces of the Vilnius Home Army.
 The meeting between the Stowbtsy Group and the relief force under Kotwicz was planned to take place around Valozhyn around July 1 or 2 (other sources indicate July 10 as the planned date of concentration).
 As promised, Kotwicz organized an improvised battalion codenamed Bagatelka, which set off from Dokudowo towards the east on June 22.
 However, it became entangled in fierce battles with Germans along the way, and as a result, it failed to reach the Naliboki fforest.
 In clashes at Dyndyliszki and Kwiatkowce, Bagatelka suffered heavy losses, and Kotwicz himself was seriously wounded.

 The competency chaos prevailing at that time in the command of the Vilnius and Nowogródek districts can be illustrated by the fact that Inspector of the Baranavichy Inspectorate, Captain Andrzej Wierzbicki, codenamed Józef, who formally oversaw the Stowbtsy Group, was not informed of Kotwicz's plans.
 According to earlier plans, he expected that Góra's units would conduct sabotage operations in the Baranavichy and Nyasvizh counties.